StatCan/egp-maintenance-tools/docs/source/data_models/canadian_road_network.rst

    "street_name_translation_id", False, True, ``gen_random_uuid()``, "Unique identifier of each record."
    "street_name_id", False, False, "", "Unique identifier of the corresponding street name."
-   "street_name_concatenated", False, False, "\"\"", "The official concatenation of all components of the street name."
+   "street_name_concatenated", False, False, "Unknown", "The official concatenation of all components of the street name."
    "language_code", False, False, "", "Three-letter code identifying the language of the street name translation in accordance with ISO 639-3."
    "creation_date", False, False, ``now()``, "The date of data creation."